Tencent/Hippy/docs/en-us/web/integration.md

 ## Quick access

-The execution of WebRenderer shall comply with the following process:
+The execution of WebRenderer should comply with the following process:

 1. Import the WebRenderer: This stage will initialize the environment for the Hippy code to run
 2. Load the application bundle: This bundle is consistent with the bundle package running on the native side